HomeScalp MicropigmentationServicesBlogReviewsAboutContact

 Why it's #1:

-• ✓ Works with most hair types (straight, wavy, thick)
+• Works with most hair types: straight, wavy, and thick

-• ✓ Can be dressed up (product + styling) or down (natural)
+• Can be dressed up with product or worn more natural

 #2 Modern Quiff with Fade

-• ✓ Makes a strong impression (dating, networking, interviews)
+• Makes a stronger impression for dating, networking, and interviews

-• ✓ Can be styled multiple ways (forward, side-swept, classic)
+• Can be styled forward, side-swept, or classic

 #3 Side Part with Low/Mid Fade